 Supporting Organizations Committed to Reparations

-An important part of our work is partnering with grassroots organizations.
+An important part of our work is collaborating with grassroots organizations.
 We provide technical assistance through advocacy tools, research, and support capacity building.
-Below are some of our fantastic partners and their current projects that we are supporting.
-If you would like to partner with AARN, join the Redress Network and contact us for more information.
+Below are some of our allies and their current projects that we are supporting.
+If you would like to work with AARN, join the Redress Network and contact us for more information.

 History: The enslaved peoples arrived in the U.S. on board the Clotilda.
 The Clotilda was the last ship to make the transatlantic trip with enslaved Africans on board.
 This occurred long after the importation of enslaved peoples from Africa was banned.
 To hide the evidence, the ship was burned and sunk in the Mobile River.